Benjamin-Paul/password_manager_server/README.md

 python3 conifg.py
 ```

 Rename the [.env example file](/.env.example). to .env and add a long, random JWT signing key to it.
+For optimal security, make sure you create a cryptographically strong key, for example with the built-in Python [sercets module](https://docs.python.org/3/library/secrets.html).
 The file should look like this (obvioulsy don't use this key) :

 ```
 JWT_KEY="0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a0a"